cyl3392207/msblogs/UsingPolicy1.md

           }
         }

 There could be a few variations to this statement, such as the policy for just for VM resources.
 With the recent support of nested conditions, you can add a resource type condition.
-Then your policy would look like below.
+Then your policy would look like  [below](https://github.com/cyl3392207/msblogs/blob/master/policyexamples/vm-tag-policy.json) .

         {
           "if": {